 The procedure requires, in most cases, between 45 minutes and one hour to perform.
 It will require 24 hours in the hospital, although some selected patients may be able to have the surgery on an outpatient basis.

-Talk to us and find out more about how we can help you lose excess weight and improve your overall health through our New Jersey Sleeve Gastrectomy – the most commonly performed type of bariatric surgery in NJ
+Contact us today to find out how bariatric surgery can help you lose excess weight and improve your overall health.
+In New Jersey Gastric Sleeve is the most commonly performed type of bariatric surgery.

 How long will it take to recover from Gastric Sleeve Surgery?